*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 The handlebars are wide and provide enough span for those with wide shoulders.
 The handlebars are not padded, however, and they can get uncomfortable on longer rides.
 Throwing a hand towel or something soft over the top of the bars makes them more comfortable – especially if you lean forward and rest on the handles while riding.

 The MYX Bike has hybrid pedals with an SPD clip on one side and a standard, flat pedal on the other that has a cage and adjustable strap.
 This allows riders who already own or prefer SPD cycling shoes to use those – or you can ride with any athletic shoe using the flat side of the pedal.
 This opens up options for different riders so you don’t have to have cycling shoes, but you have that option if desired.

-The MYX Plus package comes with six dumbbells and one kettlebell.
+The MYX Plus package ($200 upgrade) comes with six dumbbells and one kettlebell.
 You can select from three weight packages: light (3, 6, 9lb + 15lb kettlebell), medium (6, 9, 12lb + 20lb kettlebell) or heavy (9, 12, 15lb + 25lb kettlebell).
 The weights do not sit on the bike.
 Instead, weight and strength training classes are conducted on the floor mat so you don’t need them on the bike.
 MYX also offers stretching, foam roller and yoga classes.
 The MYX Plus package also includes an exercise mat, EVA foam roller, and resistance band.
 The Plus system is designed to provide all the basics for a home gym — not just cycling with a few hand weights.
 Since so much fitness equipment is backordered right now due to Covid, I think the Plus package is a good deal.
 The equipment is high quality and doesn’t feel cheap.